jupyterlite/jupyterlite/docs/howto/extensions/server.md

-# How to create a server extension
+# Create a server extension

 JupyterLite uses the same plugin architecture for server components as in JupyterLab.